luslab/oz-bulk-rnaseq/I. DE Visualisation.md

 # MDS Plot

 Multidimensional scaling (MDS) plot.
 Similar to PCA as reduces dimensions.
-Calculate pairwise distances between samples then crease a 2D reresentation of the
+Calculate pairwise distances between samples then crease a 2D reresentation of these distances.

 ## Clustering